Trusted-AI/AIF360/aif360/data/raw/compas/README.md

 ## Source:
 <https://github.com/propublica/compas-analysis>

 This dataset is used to assess the likelihood that a criminal defendant will re-offend.
 The dataset used consisted of

 ## Download instructions

-Download the following file and place them as-is in the current folder
+Download the following file and place it as-is in the current folder

 1. [compas-scores-two-years.csv](https://github.com/propublica/compas-analysis/blob/master/compas-scores-two-years.csv)